Alfreton Solar Farm

 Renewable energies are becoming an integral part of the English landscape and its society, and its depolyment will increase even more in the future.
 Having a solar farm fully integrated into the landscape not only has the benefit of locally produced green electricity, but it provides the surrounding community with a sense of pride thanks to their active contribution to the national goals of clean energy generation.

-We look forward to hearing your suggestions and comments on how to best integrate the solar park into the proposed setting.
+We look forward to hearing your suggestions and comments on how to best integrate the solar farm into the proposed setting.

 The panels will be placed at a maximum height of 2.6 to 3 metres.

-The Alfreton Solar Farm has a capacity of approximately 49.9 Megawatts.
-That is equivalent to clean energy supply for approximately 11,500 households.
+The Alfreton Solar Farm in Amber Valley has a capacity of approximately 49.9 Megawatts.
+The part of the nearby solar farm in North East Derbyshire can produce up to 25 Megawatts.
+That is equivalent to clean energy supply for approximately 17,250 households.
 The energy generated will be fed into the national electricity grid.

 The council makes an initial revision of the project and suggests the scope of the detailed studies that are necessary for the future submission of the application.